Uniqueness and locality of the ground state of the disordered Monomer-Dimer models on independently weighted Unimodular Bienaym\'e-Galton-Watson trees: Introduction

 converges in probability to

-\end{remark} If we do not assume integrability of the weights, then the right hand side can be infinite and the convergence still holds, where convergence in probability to $+\infty$ means that for any constants $C>0,\eps>0$, there exists $n$ large enough from which the probability that the random variable on the left is bigger than $C$ is at least $1-\eps$.
+\end{remark} Since we do not assume integrability of the weights, the right hand side can be infinite and the convergence still holds, where convergence in probability to $+\infty$ means that for any constants $C>0,\eps>0$, there exists $n$ large enough from which the probability that the random variable on the left is bigger than $C$ is at least $1-\eps$.

 In Section~\ref{sec:prelim}, we specify the notations and the precise definitions we use in this paper.
 The objective of Section~\ref{sec:messagepassing} is to exhibit the message-passing procedure that builds the unique ground state of the monomer-dimer model on generically weighted finite trees.
 Section~\ref{sec:subcritical} gives the proof, whose main idea is derived from \cite{gamarnik2003maximum}, of our main theorems conditionally on the validity of Proposition~\ref{prop:mainprop}, which reflects the uniqueness in distribution of the iterated cavity equation.
 The heart and main contribution of the paper then lies in Section~\ref{sec:mainprop}, where we provide a short proof of this uniqueness.

-\paragraph{Acknowledgements} Mike Liu would like to thank Arnab Sen for helpful discussions around correlation decay, and also Nathanaël Enriquez and Laurent Ménard for going over the first draft of the proof in Section~\ref{sec:mainprop}.
+\paragraph{Acknowledgements} Mike Liu would like to thank Arnab Sen for helpful discussions around correlation decay, and also Nathanaël Enriquez and Laurent Ménard for going over the first draft of Section~\ref{sec:mainprop}.
 This research was funded by the Austrian Science Fund (FWF) [10.55776/F1002, 10.55776/I6502].
 For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.